-The conversation around screens, their impact on children and uneasiness about kid-targeted advertising has limited until now innovation in children’s media.
-Recently launched, Pinna brings a new twist to the space by introducing the first on-demand audio service featuring podcasts, music and audiobooks curated exclusively for kids.
+The conversation around screens, their impact on children and uneasiness about kid-targeted advertising has been limited until now, recently launched, Pinna brings a new twist to the space by introducing the first on-demand audio service featuring podcasts, music and audiobooks curated exclusively for kids.
 Pinna’s CEO, Maggie McGuire joins Vivaldi’s CMO Agathe Blanchon-Ehrsam to discuss how platform thinking has helped Pinna define its value proposition, crack the monetization puzzle, and elevate its marketing strategy.

 See below for highlights from their conversation: